b02k11/Docsify/document.md

 :-1:
 ```
 ## repo
-By this option you can add your github account to the top right corner of your page
+By this option you can add your github account to the top right corner of your page.
 ```
 window.$docsify = {
   repo: 'https://github.com/docsifyjs/docsify/',